joshcampbell/markov/PLAN.md

 # Needful Things

-- Establish unit tests
-  - Check libmorris for a template
 - Redo the word tuple registration algorithm to be recursive.
   - Allow a depth greater than two
   - Do we merge contextual probabilities with root probabilities?